 - Meetings were held once a week from September to June, with monthly evaluations, reviews of submitted images, speakers and workshops.

-- With the COVID-19 pandemic, we continue to have weekly meetings from September to June with monthly evaluations, reviews, workshops and speaker presentations projected over the Internet.
+- With the COVID-19 pandemic, we continue to have weekly meetings from September to June with monthly evaluations, reviews, workshops and speaker presentations.
+While following current government guidelines, we have resumed in-person meetings for some meetings broadcast these meetings via Zoom if appropriate.
+We use Zoom only for some meetings (remote speakers connecting via Zoom, for example).
 We have occasional outings following the current guidelines for prevention of COVID-19 spread.

 Ready to join?
 Please see the Join the Club page.